ariadnext/IDCHECK.IO_SDK-example-Cordova/cordova-idcheckio/README.md

 ## Platform's specific configuration

 ### ios

-1. Before starting, to download the sdk dependency, you will need to have git lfs configured in your project.
-If you have not, use : `git lfs install`
+1. Before starting, to download the sdk dependency, You will need to have a .netrc file configurated with our credentials.
+Check the official documentation for more informations.
 2. The min ios version supported by the sdk is 10.0, to the min ios version of your project you can add this line in your config.xml: `<preference name="deployment-target" value="10.0" />`
 3. In the IdcheckioSdk.m file, you will need to change the following header with your project name : `#import "YOUR_PROJECT_NAME-Swift.h"`
 4. Add your SDK's license file in your app's source folder (containing your app's `Info.plist`):